Vartika Jha: Career

-She then worked as a choreographer in Sony TV’s dance show India's Best Dancer (season 2), where Vartika was the winning choreographer of the contestant Saumya Kamble who became the winner of India’s Best Dancer (season 2) in 2022.
+She then worked as a choreographer in Sony TV's dance show India's Best Dancer (season 2), where Vartika was the winning choreographer of the contestant Saumya Kamble who became the winner of India's Best Dancer (season 2) in 2022.

 In 2022, Vartika became the captain of team Vartika in Zee TV's dance show DID Li'l Masters (Season 5) where she choreographed for all the contestants of team Vartika.
 Then, she worked as a choreographer in Zee TV's dance show DID Super Moms (Season 3), where Vartika was the winning choreographer of Varsha Bumra who became the winner of DID Super Moms (Season 3) in 2022.

+In 2023, Jha was also a choreographer of Akshay Pal in India's Best Dancer (Season 3).

+In 2024, she was a choreographer for her contestant Deepak Shahi (aka Nepo) in India's Best Dancer (Season 4), who finished in fourth place, as a finalist.